NASA's Mission to Pluto and the Kuiper Belt

 New Horizons Team Remembers Venetia Phair, the 'Girl Who Named Pluto'

 The team guiding the first mission to Pluto is fondly remembering Venetia Burney Phair, the “little girl” who named the ninth planet when it was discovered nearly 80 years ago.
-Mrs. Phair died April 30 at her home in Epsom, England, at age 90.“Venetia's interest and success in naming Pluto as a schoolgirl caught the attention of the world and earned her a place in the history of planetary astronomy that lives on,” says New Horizons Principal Investigator Alan Stern.
+Mrs. Phair died April 30 at her home in Epsom, England, at age 90.

 In June 2006, the New Horizons team renamed the spacecraft’s Student Dust Counter instrument in her honor, calling it the “Venetia Burney Student Dust Counter” (VBSDC, or just “Venetia” for short).
 Six months later, in a small ceremony in Mrs. Phair’s home, Stern and SDC Principal Investigator Mihaly Horanyi presented her with a plaque, certificate and spacecraft model to commemorate the renaming.
 “She was a thoroughly intelligent, likable and endearing woman,” Stern says.
 “The entire New Horizons team is saddened by her passing.”